What does the future of mental health in the workplace look like?

 What is Thrive Consulting?

-Thrive Consulting, a component of Guide+Thrive by BHS, matches organizations to world-class clinical liaisons called Thrive Consultants, who deliver unparalleled access to support for employees, teams and the organization, improving culture and impacting performance.
+Thrive Consulting, a component of Revive & Thrive by BHS, matches organizations to world-class clinical liaisons called Thrive Consultants, who deliver unparalleled access to support for employees, teams and the organization, improving culture and impacting performance.
 The idea of Thrive Consulting is similar to the Showtime series “Billions” character, Dr. Wendy Rhoades (excluding the drama and scandals), who is an in-house psychiatrist and performance coach at a hedge fund.

 Thrive Consultants are dynamic behavioral clinicians, therapists, and coaches who have distinctive skill sets to engage individuals and groups to encourage and promote well-being.
 Because Thrive Consultants are immersed within the organization, they are uniquely positioned to help busy professionals stay focused, motivated and at their best by providing confidential, personalized, timely support.